AOrps/AOrps/README.md

 ### Top Languages
-- To give some idea, about what I can do (or what I have worked on):
+- To give some idea, about what I can do (or more aptly, what I have worked on):
 <p align="center">
     <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=AOrps">
     DOCS: https://github.com/anuraghazra/github-readme-stats